-Coronavirus: Countries shut borders over new variant in southern Africa
+Coronavirus: Countries shut borders over new South Africa variant

 The WHO says so far fewer than 100 sample sequences have been reported.
 Cases have mainly been confirmed in South Africa, but have also been detected in Hong Kong, Israel and Botswana.

-The UK's health minister, Sajid Javid, said on Friday that it is "highly likely " to have spread to other countries.
+The UK's health minister, Sajid Javid, said on Friday that it is "highly likely" to have spread to other countries.

+Most of the cases in South Africa have been from its most populated province, Gauteng, of which Johannesburg is the capital city.

 Only about 24% of South Africa's population is fully vaccinated, which could see a rapid spread of cases there, Dr Mike Tildesley, a member of the Scientific Pandemic Influenza Modelling group (Spi-M), told the BBC on Friday.